xNaCly/c_paket/Readme.md

 cpak r <module>
 ```

-Uninstalls the specifed module and removes the link to its source from `$PWD/cpak_modules`
+Uninstalls the specified module and removes the link to its source from `$PWD/cpak_modules`

 #### Upgrade